Palmiro Togliatti

-From 1927 until his death, Togliatti was the secretary and leader of the Italian Communist Party (Partito Comunista Italiano, PCI), except for the period from 1934 to 1938, during which he served as Italian representative to the Communist International, earning the il giurista del Comintern ("The Jurist of Comintern") nickname from Leon Trotsky.
-After the dissolution of the Comintern in 1943 and the formation of the Cominform in 1947, Togliatti turned down the post of secretary-general, offered to him by Joseph Stalin in 1951, preferring to remain at the head of the PCI, by then the largest communist party in western Europe.
+From 1927 until his death, Togliatti was the secretary of Italy's Communist party, except for the period from 1934 to 1938, during which he served as Italian representative to the Communist International, earning the nickname il giurista del Comintern ("The Jurist of Comintern") from Leon Trotsky.
+After the dissolution of the Comintern in 1943 and the formation of the Cominform in 1947, Togliatti turned down the post of secretary-general offered to him by Joseph Stalin in 1951, preferring to remain at the head of the PCI, by then the largest Communist party in Western Europe.
 His relations to Moscow were a continuing subject of scholarly and political debate after his death.

 From 1944 to 1945, Togliatti held the post of Deputy Prime Minister of Italy, and he was appointed Minister of Justice from 1945 to 1946 in the provisional governments that ruled Italy after the fall of Fascism.
 He was also a member of the Constituent Assembly of Italy.
-Togliatti inaugurated the PCI's peaceful and national road to socialism, or the "Italian Road to Socialism", the realisation of the communist project through democracy, repudiating the use of violence and applying the Italian Constitution in all its parts (that is, that a Communist government would operate under parliamentary democracy), a strategy that some date back to Antonio Gramsci, and that would since be the leitmotiv of the party's history; after his death, it helped to further the trend of Eurocommunism in Western Communist parties.
+Togliatti inaugurated the PCI's peaceful and national road to socialism, or the "Italian Road to Socialism", the realisation of the communist project through democracy, repudiating the use of violence and applying the Italian Constitution in all its parts (a Communist government would operate under parliamentary democracy), a strategy that some date back to Antonio Gramsci, and that would since be the leitmotiv of the party's history; after his death, it helped to further the trend of Eurocommunism in Western Communist parties.
 He was the first Italian Communist to appear in television debates.
 Togliatti survived an assassination attempt in 1948, a car accident in 1950, and he died in 1964 during a holiday in Crimea on the Black Sea.

-Early life and family
+Early life

+Family

-Togliatti was born in Genoa into a middle-class family, the third son of two elementary school teachers.
-His father Antonio was also an accountant in the public administration, while his mother Teresa Vitale was a teacher.
-His father's job forced the Togliattis to move frequently to different cities.
+Togliatti was born on 26 March 1893 in Genoa, the capital city of the Italian region of Liguria, in the Kingdom of Italy, into a middle-class family, the third son of two school teachers.
+His father Antonio was also an accountant in the public administration, while his mother Teresa Vitale was an elementary school teacher.
+Togliatti later described his mother as "the central figure of the family".
+His father's job forced the family to move frequently to different cities.
 Before his birth, they moved from Turin to Genoa.
 He was named Palmiro because he was born on Palm Sunday; Togliatti's parents were observant Roman Catholics.
-Togliatti had one sister, Maria Cristina, and two brothers, Enrico and Eugenio Giuseppe.
+Togliatti had one sister (Maria Cristina) and two brothers (Enrico and Eugenio Giuseppe).
 Eugenio Giuseppe Togliatti became a mathematician and discovered Togliatti surfaces.